 Getting to your hotel

-Stephansplatz has its own subway station (cunningly named Stephansplatz) with an exit that emerges right in front of the cathedral.
+Stephansplatz has its own subway station (cunningly named Stephansplatz) with exits that emerge right in front of the cathedral, up the Graben or up Kärntner Straße.

-The U3 and U1 lines pass through here and connect you to Vienna’s two main railway stations (Westbahnhof and Hauptbahnhof) as well as Wien Mitte station (the starting point for the CAT express train to the airport).
+The U1 and U3 lines both stop here and connect you to Vienna’s two main railway stations (Westbahnhof and Hauptbahnhof) as well as Wien Mitte station: the departure point for the CAT express train to the airport and arrival point for the CAT from the airport).